magento/devdocs/guides/v2.1/release-notes/anonymous-api-security.md

 </div>

-If for some reason the list of APIs that are inaccessible to anonymous users must be updated, an integrator can open the `app/code/Magento/WebapiSecurity/etc/di.xml` file and edit the items in the following section:
+If for some reason the list of APIs that are inaccessible to anonymous users must be updated for a third-party extension, an integrator can add to their extension's `di.xml` file to update or replace the functionality defined in WebapiSecurity module.

-``<type name="Magento\WebapiSecurity\Model\Plugin\AnonymousResourceSecurity">``

 The following APIs remain accessible to anonymous users.
 Most of these must remain accessible to support the checkout and add-to-cart Ajax functionalities.